storeforminecraft/sfom-docs/en/terms/EULA.md

 ## 1. Introduction

-This End-User License Agreement ("EULA") is a legal agreement between user ("Users") and MadebyCompany ("Company").
+This End-User License Agreement ("EULA") is a legal agreement between user ("Users") and Thymedesk ("Company").

 This EULA agreement corresponds to all versions of application "Store for Minecraft"("Service") provided from Google Play Store and http://storeforminecraft.com.